 The proposal site has been grazed for many years and as a consequence has a reduced biodiversity value.
-There is a distinct difference in the vegetation across the site, the northern section comprises of patches of wet ground with rushes where drainage is impeded.
-While to the south, improved grassland is the dominant feature with good drainage throughout.
+There is very little difference in the vegetation across the site which comprises of patches of wet ground with rushes where drainage is impeded.
 Field margins contain the greatest diversity with trees, shrubs and associated vegetation providing refuge in an otherwise open landscape.